SyedAbdullah01/Random-meme-generator/README.md

 - **JavaScript**: Implemented the interactive functionality and logic of the Random Meme Generator.
 - **GitHub**: The codebase is hosted and shared on GitHub.
 - **Netlify**: The web application is hosted and deployed using Netlify, providing a platform for easy accessibility via the provided link.

-## Acknowledgments

-This project was independently created with the goal of spreading smiles and positivity.
-It draws inspiration from personal creativity and the joy of coding.
-Thank you for using the Random Meme Generator!